samsonweiner/sistem/docs/source/install.rst

 Make sure to activate the SISTEM environment before every use.

-If installing with conda on a OSX machine, you may experience difficulties installing the *dwgsim* package.
-This package is used to generate synthetic sequencing reads, and is only necessary if that is the intended use of SISTEM.
-If this is the case, you can install a binary for dwgsim manually from `here <https://github.com/nh13/DWGSIM/blob/main/docs/02_Installation.md>`_.
-For all other applications, you need only install the required python package dependencies, which are listed under the following section.

-You can also install SISTEM using pip:
+**Note:** If installing using conda, you may experience difficulties installing a dependency package named *dwgsim*, particularly on OSX machines.
+You can install SISTEM without dwgsim for Python version >=3.9 using pip:

 .. code-block:: bash

     pip install sistem

-If installing using pip, and the intended use is to generate synthetic sequencing reads, you must also manually install :code:`samtools` and :code:`dwgsim` binaries (see below).
+The dwgsim package is used to generate synthetic sequencing reads, and is only necessary if that is the intended use of SISTEM.
+For all other applications, installing SISTEM with pip as-is will be sufficient.
+If users experience difficulties installing with conda but intend to generate sequencing reads, you can first install SISTEM using pip and then install a binary for dwgsim manually from `here <https://github.com/nh13/DWGSIM/blob/main/docs/02_Installation.md>`_.
+You will also need an executable for `samtools <http://www.htslib.org/download/>`_.
+Please see additional details on installing these two dependencies in the following section.

 Manual installation
 -------------------